Spokesperson Leadership Programme

 There is a written application form for everyone to fill in.
 If you’d feel more confident sharing by video we’re also happy for you to send us a short video / vlog (max 2 minutes) alongside your application to tell us about why you should be part of the network.
 You can upload the video into Vimeo as private and share the link with us or send it to us via WhatsApp.

-*The webinar on Wednesday 26th February is an opportunity to learn more about the programme and hear from some of our alumni.
+*The webinar on Wednesday 25th February 1:30pm – 2:15pm is an opportunity to learn more about the programme and hear from people who’ve been through the programme.
 The webinar will be recorded for those that can’t make it, so get in touch if you’d like to watch it back.

 Please spread the word to your networks.
 We know that there are many people who don’t necessarily see themselves as leaders but are working tirelessly to ensure a fair and just world.